szeitlin/szeitlin-blog/content/posts/engineering/things-i-learned-about-pyspark-the-hard-way.md

 		return Row(**OrderedDict(inputdict)) #Note that only the kwargs version of ** dictionary expansion is supported in python 3.4
 	```

-8. Convert big RDD of Row objects to dataframe
+8. Use the helper function to convert big RDD to Row objects, and then to dataframe

 	```python
 	df = deindexed.map(ph.convert_to_row).toDF()